Ring formation from black hole superradiance through repeated particle production on bound orbits: Orbital Stability Analysis

 \section{Orbital Stability Analysis}

-In this appendix, we provide a stability analysis for the quasi-circular particle orbits that are essential for ring formation.
-Our starting point is the full, non-linear equation of motion~Eq.\eqref{EoM}, which is derived from the Lagrangian in the weak-field limit.
+In this Appendix, we provide a stability analysis for the quasicircular particle orbits that are essential for ring formation.
+Our starting point is the full, nonlinear equation of motion~Eq.\eqref{EoM}, which is derived from the Lagrangian in the weak-field limit.
 We present here in its spatial component form:

 \begin{widetext}

 \end{widetext} where $\gamma=\sqrt{1-\dot{\mathbf{r}}^2}$, $\Phi_N=-GM/r$, and $m_{\mathrm{eff}}^2=\mu_\chi^2+\lambda\Phi_{0\star}r/(2r_0)e^{1-r/2r_0}\sin\theta\cos(\varphi-\mu_\phi t)$.